ATLauncher/discord-bot/README.md

 To log to a Logz.io account, simply add a config value in `logging.logz_io_token` with a string containing your api token.

+## Sentry error reporting

+If you wish to enable sentry error reporting, simply add your DSN as config value `sentry.dsn`.

 ## Contributing

 If you wish to contribute, please see the `CONTRIBUTING.md` file in the root of this repository.